 It is preferable at this time both to encourage patients to seek out someone already known to them and to inform them about other resources in the community.
 Particularly for patients who have completed cancer treatment and who have manageable physical symptoms, higher perceived availability of social support has been associated with fewer depressive symptoms.[

 Evaluation of depression in people with cancer includes careful assessment of the following:

-Limited data suggest that depressive symptomatology in cancer patients undergoing cytokine therapy with interferon-alfa and interleukin-2 may be mediated by changes in availability of neurotransmitter precursors.[
+Limited data suggest that depressive symptomatology in cancer patients undergoing cytokine therapy with interferon-alfa and IL-2 may be mediated by changes in availability of neurotransmitter precursors.[